 SPDI's core property asset portfolio consists of South Eastern European prime commercial and industrial real estate, the majority of which is let to blue chip tenants on long leases.
 During H1 2024, management in line with the Company's strategy to maximise value for shareholders, worked towards closing the sale of the Ukrainian assets included in Stage 2 of the transaction with Arcona Property Fund N.V (Arcona) as part of the conditional implementation agreement for the sale of Company's property portfolio, excluding its Greek logistics property (which has now also separately been sold), in an all-share transaction to Arcona, an Amsterdam and Prague listed company that invests in commercial property in Central Europe.
-Arcona originally held high benefiting both the Company's and Arcona's respective shareholders.
+Arcona originally held high yielding real estate investments in Czech Republic, Poland and Slovakia, the combination of two complementary asset portfolios is expected to create a significant European property company, benefiting both the Company's and Arcona's respective shareholders.